MOSCOW BLOG: The storm of the US’ Capitol was not a coup, but the shelling of the Russian White House in 1993 was

 Ironically Russia flourished.
 GDP growth in 2000 was almost 10% despite the predictions of a return to hyperinflation and widespread poverty.
 Putin’s recovery has been attributed to oil, but the oil prices didn't start rising from a low of $15 in 2000 for several years, but when they did the economy boomed.

-In the West Yeltsin is hailed as a democrat and a blessing, which Putin is demonised as an autocratic demagogue, but the Russians that lived through the events of 1993 and the following years see it the other way round: Yeltsin’s era was full of chaos and conflict, whereas Putin’s era has been about stability and the creation of a more or less normal life.
-The irony is that Yeltsin’s attempt to dissolve Parliament and his use of force was clearly illegal under the Russian Constitution and was a constitutional coup that answered Rutskoi’s attempt at a coup d'état.
+In the West Yeltsin is hailed as a democrat and a blessing, while Putin is demonised as an autocratic demagogue, but the Russians that lived through the events of 1993 and the following years see it the other way round: Yeltsin’s era was full of chaos, conflict, poverty and misery, whereas Putin’s era has been about stability, a return to prosperity and the creation of a more or less normal life.
+Russia got back some of its dignity under Putin, whereas under Yeltsin it was robbed by the oligarch and curshed by the advice of the international finanical institutiotns.
+But the real irony is that Yeltsin’s attempt to dissolve Parliament and his use of force was clearly illegal under the Russian Constitution and was a constitutional coup that answered Rutskoi’s attempt at a coup d'état, while Putin is a stickler for sticking at least to the letter, if not the spirit, of the law.

 Register